ledgetech/ledge/README.md

 The following major items are currently not implemented, but on the short term TODO list.

 * No support for validation (If-Modified-Since, If-None-Match etc).
-* Incomplete logic when determining cacheability of requests / responses.
 * No support for logic around the Vary header.